DataDog/documentation/content/en/agent/kubernetes/management.md

   text: "Match a container with the corresponding Integration Template"
 ---

-Datadog Agent auto-discovers all containers available by default.
+Datadog Agent auto-discovers all containers available by default to collect metrics and logs.
 To restrict its discovery perimeter and limit data collection to a subset of containers only, include or exclude them through a dedicated configuration.

 **Note**: The `docker.containers.running`, `.stopped`, `.running.total`, and `.stopped.total` metrics are not affected by these settings and always count all containers.
 This does not affect your per-container billing.

-If running the Agent as a binary on a host, configure your Autodiscovery perimeter with the [Agent](?tab=agent) tab instructions.
-If running the Agent as a container, configure your Autodiscovery perimeter with the [Containerized Agent](?tab=containerizedagent) tab instructions.

 ## Exclude containers